Thursday, January 14, 2010

 Further detail on the question of why this is not being publicized if it's true, given that the FDA clearly knows about it...

-In early 2006 a research letter to the editor*, which is not peer-reviewed, was published and plastered across the Internet.
-This letter was written in support of a 2005 paper claiming to have found an association between dopamine agonists and gambling based on the fact that 11 people gambled while taking dopamine agonists. (click here to read my letter to the FDA about this research letter)
+In early 2006 a research letter to the editor*, which is not peer-reviewed, was published and publicized across the Internet.
+This letter was written in support of a 2005 paper claiming to have found an association between dopamine agonists and gambling based on the fact that 11 people gambled while taking dopamine agonists.

 The authors of this 2006 research letter had mined the FDA's adverse event reporting system database looking for correlations between gambling reports and drugs.
 The adverse event reporting system is a database of reports of adverse drug events.